justinmfischer/SwiftlyLRU/README.md

 Simply drag SwiftlyLRU.swift file from the Source folder into your target project.

 ##Reference Notes:
+SwiftlyLRU uses generics and can store any value including nil as the value and keys that confirm to the Hashable protocol.
+Swift’s basic types (such as String, Int, Double, Float, and Bool) are hashable by default.

 ##Performance:
 Time: O(1), Space: O(1) assumes no collisions into the hashtable.